truelyyours/RTFD/Penetration Testing - Infosec Skills Course/Metasploit - Additional Payloads.md

 - Larger, feature-rich payloads sent after the stager establishes a connection.
 - Stages offer advanced capabilities, such as a full interactive session or remote control.
 - Example: `meterpreter` (a robust, interactive shell with advanced tools for post-exploitation).
+### Reverse Shell Payloads:

+The target system initiates a connection back to the attacker's machine.
+Useful when the target is behind a firewall or NAT.
+Example:
+`linux/meterpreter/reverse_tcp`